 If the topic is one identified to be location-sensitive, then the amount of location sensitivity might be determined. and used to identify the best way to display results, and how important distance maybe to the searcher.

 Relevance to the query is still an important consideration, but:

 The location component may determine or otherwise measure a quality signal, such as a distance signal that reflects or otherwise corresponds to the geographic relevance of one or more web pages or documents in the located set of the documents.

-For example, location component may determine that users are generally more location sensitive for the topic “pizza” than for the topic “automobiles/cars,” so that users may generally be interested in documents on the topic of “automobiles/cars” that are far(ther) away from their location, whereas users may generally only be interested in documents on the topic of “pizza” that are near(er) to their location.
+For example, location component may determine that users are generally more location-sensitive for the topic “pizza” than for the topic “automobiles/cars,” so that users may generally be interested in documents on the topic of “automobiles/cars” that are far(ther) away from their location, whereas users may generally only be interested in documents on the topic of “pizza” that is near(er) to their location.

 Location sensitivity can be determined relatively, or in one implementation can also be mapped to a distance (e.g., users are generally interested in documents with a distance of up to 50 miles for “automobiles/cars,” but only 5 miles for “pizza”).

-The location component may analyze user selection behavior such as user click through, stay time, mouseover, conversion data, etc., with respect to certain search results based in part on geographic relevance, as compared to other search results both with and without estimated geographic relevance.
+The location component may analyze user selection behavior such as user click through, stay time, mouseover, conversion data, etc., concerning certain search results based in part on geographic relevance, as compared to other search results both with and without estimated geographic relevance.

 A topical score could be determined by things such as “various information retrieval and other techniques used by conventional search engines to determine the relevance of a document.”
 These are sources and signals other than location information.
 A less relevant result according to the topical score factors would correspond to a lower or equal topical score.